arl/dirtree/README.md

 Dirtree
 ========

-Dirtree recursively walks a directory structure and prints one line per file.

-Its output is mostly useful for quickly checking the differences between 2 directory structures, in tests for example.
+Dirtree lists the content of a directory so that 2 directories can be quickly compared (i.e diff'ed).
+This is useful for testing (golden files) for example.

 Usage
 -----

-Let's say the directory `dir` contains the following:
+In the following examples the root directory has the following content:
 ```
 .
 ├── bar